kumu/docs/getting-started/faq.md

 ### How can I get arrows to show up for the connections on my map?

 Use the "a" keystroke to select all connections.
 You can then click the direction icon in the bottom toolbar and choose directed, mutual, or undirected.
-If you find yourself needing to do this often, make sure you've set the right default for conneciton direction in the map overview.
+If you find yourself needing to do this often, make sure you've set the right default for connection direction in the map overview.

 ### Is there a limit to how many collaborators I can have in an account?